 Maths has the power to open a world of new doors and possibilities for students, but it’s also a subject where children and adults alike can lack confidence.
 This lack of confidence can go on to act as a barrier to engagement and progress in the subject, not to mention shape what careers young people choose to enter, or avoid.

 To help us understand the impact of the pandemic on attitudes to maths, earlier this academic year, we asked over 1,000 primary teachers for their views on this.

 Two in five (40%) primary school teachers told us that their pupils have reduced maths confidence following the pandemic and over one in 10 had even seen an increase in maths anxiety among their students too.

 The good news is that maths anxiety can be tackled and greater confidence and resilience in maths can be fostered in classrooms and students across the country.

-As well as running a dedicated session on this at our forthcoming Maths Festival, here are some steps with practical tools and approaches to help turn ‘I can’t’ attitudes in maths to ‘I can’.
+Here are some steps with practical tools and approaches to help turn ‘I can’t’ attitudes in maths to ‘I can’.

 1 | Understanding what maths anxiety is

 While having low maths confidence may not be the same as having maths anxiety, the two can be very much intertwined.
 So, before schools can work to build greater mathematical resilience, teachers and staff need to have a clear understanding of what maths anxiety is and how it can affect their pupils.

 So what is maths anxiety in a nutshell?
 Leading academic, Sue Johnston-Wilder, explains:

 “Maths anxiety can be described as a negative emotional reaction to mathematics that acts as an ‘emotional handbrake’ and holds up progress in maths.”